-The standard is not confined to residential properties; several office buildings, schools and supermarkets have also been constructed to the standard.
+The standard is not confined to residential properties; tenths of thousands of commercial buildings like offices and schools have been constructed to the standard.
 Passive design is not an attachment or supplement to architectural design, but a design process that integrates with architectural design.

 Which are the main Passive House features?

-- Space Cooling Demand should roughly match the heat demand with an additional, climate-dependent allowance for dehumidification.
+- Space Cooling Demand is the same as the heat demand, with an additional climate-dependent allowance for dehumidification.

-- Primary Energy Demand should not exceed 60kWh annually for all domestic applications (heating, cooling, ventilation, hot water and electricity) per square meter of usable living space, being produced by renewable energy resources.
+- Primary Energy Demand if produced by renewable energy resources, does not exceed 60kWh annually for all domestic applications (heating, cooling, ventilation, hot water and electricity) per square meter of usable living space.

 - Airtightness with a maximum of 0.6 air changes per hour at 50 Pascals pressure.